oiad/ZSC/README.md

 1. Replace or merge the contents of <code>server_handleSafeGear.sqf</code> provided with your original copy.

-2. Replace or merge the contents of <code>server_updateObject.sqf</code> provided with your original copy.

 # Battleye filter install.

 1. In your config\<yourServerName>\Battleye\scripts.txt around line 12: <code>5 createDialog</code> add this to the end of it: